Technion-Kishony-lab/quibbler/README.md

 `pip install pyquibbler`

-If are using *Jupyter lab*, you can also add the *pyquibbler Jupyter Lab extensions*:
+If you are using *Jupyter lab*, you can also add the *pyquibbler Jupyter Lab extensions*:

 `pip install pyquibbler_labextension`